 It could be argued that using other methods (in addition to the method outlined above) would have facilitated comparisons with previous studies.
-However, the two main alternative methods, event-pair cracking with Parsimov (Jeffery et al. 2005) and Parsimov-based genetic inference (PGI; Harrison and Larsson 2008), have drawbacks that decided us against using them.
-Our objections against event-pair cracking with Parsimov were detailed by Germain and Laurin (2009) but can be summarized briefly as including the unnecessary decomposition of sequences into event pairs and the fact that the method cannot incorporate absolute timing information (in the form of time, developmental stage or body size, for instance) or branch length information.
+However, the two main alternative methods, event-pair cracking with Parsimov (Jeffery et al. 2005) and Parsimov-based genetic inference (PGI; Harrison and Larsson 2008), have drawbacks that led us to not using them.
+Our objections against event-pair cracking with Parsimov were detailed by Germain and Laurin (2009).
+In short, that method requires an unnecessary decomposition of sequences into event pairs, and it cannot incorporate absolute timing information (in the form of time, developmental stage or body size, for instance) or branch length information.
 More importantly, the simulations performed by Germain and Laurin (2009) showed that event-pair cracking with Parsimov yields more artefactual change and has lower power to detect real sequence shifts.
-That method is also problematic when trying to infer ancestral sequences and can lead to impossible ancestral reconstructions (e.g. A occurs before B, B occurs before C, and C occurs before A), as had been documented previously.
+That method is also problematic when trying to infer ancestral sequences and can lead to impossible ancestral reconstructions (e.g., A occurs before B, B occurs before C, and C occurs before A), as had been documented previously (Schulmeister and Wheeler 2004: 55).
 This would create problems when trying to compare the fit of the data on various phylogenetic hypotheses.
 The performance of Parsimov-based genetic inference (PGI; Harrison and Larsson 2008) has not been assessed by simulations, but it rests on an edit cost function that is contrary to our working hypothesis (that the timing of developmental events can be modeled with a bounded Brownian motion model, which is assumed by continuous analysis).
 More specifically, Harrison and Larsson (2008: 380) stated that their function attempts to minimize the number of sequence changes, regardless of the magnitude of these changes.
 We believe that disregarding the size of changes is unrealistic, as shown by the fact that Poe’s (2006) analyses of thirteen empirical datasets rejected that model (which he called UC, for unconstrained change) in favor of the model we accept (AJ for adjacent states, which favors small changes over large ones).
-Furthermore, analyses of ossification sequence data using techniques for continuous data as done here (see above) have been performed by an increasingly large number of studies (e.g., Skawiński and Borczyk 2017; Spiekman and Werneburg 2017; Werneburg and Geiger 2017, just to mention papers published in 2017), so the issue of ease of comparisons of our results with other studies is not as serious as it would have been only a few years ago, and it should be decreasingly so in the future.
+Furthermore, analyses of ossification sequence data using techniques for continuous data as done here (see above) have been performed by an increasingly large number of studies (e.g., Skawiński and Borczyk 2017; Spiekman and Werneburg 2017; Werneburg and Geiger 2017; just to mention papers published in 2017), so the issue of ease of comparisons of our results with other studies is not as serious as it would have been only a few years ago, and it should be decreasingly so in the future.

 Reference phylogenies

-We built a reference timetree that attempts to capture the established consensus (Fig. 2).
+We built a reference timetree that attempts to capture the established consensus (Fig. 2; see the next paragraphs for the sources).
 The tree was compiled in Mesquite versions up to 3.6 (Maddison and Maddison 2018) and time-calibrated using the Stratigraphic Tools module for Mesquite (Josse et al. 2006 [Josse, 2006 #12776]).
 For consistency and to avoid the effects of gaps in the fossil record, we used molecular divergence dates whenever possible.
 The tree had to be time-scaled because many of the evolutionary models that we fit on the tree in the first series of tests (to determine which evolutionary model can be used to compare the fit of the hypotheses) use branch lengths to assess model fit.
 Note that our procedure requires estimating divergence times between all taxa (geological ages of all nodes).
 When taxa are pruned, branch lengths are adjusted automatically.
 The main sources we used for topology and divergence times (and hence branch lengths) are as follows: